 The cheapest and easiest way to get up the hill is on the No. 16 bus.
 The funicular is another option, but it usually has a lengthy wait.
 I actually prefer walking, as I don’t think the hill is that steep.

-They call it a castle, but it’s more of a palace complex than anything else.
+They call it a castle but it’s more of a palace complex than a traditional castle.
 Though it was originally constructed in the 13th century, the huge Baroque complex you see today was built between 1749 and 1769.
 The palace’s days of being a luxurious living space ended in World War II, though, when Nazi (and then Russian) troops looted it.
 Today, it’s home to a collection of museums (see below).

-Beneath the castle, Vlad the Impaler (who we know colloquially as Count Dracula) was apparently imprisoned here for 14 years.
+Beneath the castle, Vlad the Impaler (who we know colloquially as Count Dracula) was apparently imprisoned for 14 years.
 In the dungeon area, there is a labyrinth that tourists can explore.

 Visit the Budapest History Museum

 This museum covers four floors of Buda Castle and really gives you a comprehensive overview of the city’s entire history (plus the views across town are amazing!).
-It has some rooms that date back to the 15th century, and you can also explore the old cellar, which you’re free to explore.
+Rooms date back to the 15th century, including the old cellar, which you’re free to explore.
 The museum also offers an insightful overview of the historical sites around the city center and their role in Hungarian history, from prehistoric times right up to the present.

 Admire the Hungarian National Gallery